Ambiabstract/props_scaling_recompiler/README.md

 3. Portal 2, Garry's Mod is not supported.
 Only Source SDK 2013.

 ## Future plans:
+- Force recompile mode for a specific model via entity parameters (KeyValues).
+It is necessary in case the original model has changed and all its copies need to be updated.
 - New entity - scaling physical props with preserving correct collision and converting any props to physical props.
 - New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.
 - New feature for painting static props, analogous to "rendercolor" from newer versions of the engine.